Palash-shah/Bmart/README.md

 ## Summary
 Hi everyone! ❤️

-This is a very simple e-commerce website which was made by me as a final year project of my diploma engineering dedicated to the sale of vegetable and fruits.
+Bmart is an e-commerce website that Promotes Small Businessmen to sell vegetables and fruits online.

 ## Platform Used
 ### Front-End